takijemai/verifysong-spotifyapi/README.md

-# Cancionapp
+# Songapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.The main objectiv is verify a song using spotify API

 ## Development server